Pact of Territet

 Pact of Territet (El Pacto de Territet) was an attempt to mend the long-standing dynastic feud between two Spanish Borbón branches and their supporters, known as the Alfonsists and the Carlists.
-In September 1931 it was agreed between two competitive exiled claimants, posing as Alfonso XIII and Jaime III.
+In September 1931 it was agreed between two competitive exiled claimants, the former king Alfonso XIII and his Carlist rival the Infante Jaime, Duke of Madrid (recognized by Carlists as Jaime III).
 The deal envisioned that a new Spanish constituent assembly would pronounce who should be the king, and both pretenders pledged to accept the verdict.
 It was also tacitly understood that the following king should be Juan de Borbón y Battenberg, descendant of the Alfonsist branch but supposed to embrace Carlist political principles.
-Following unexpected death of Jaime III the agreement was questioned by his Carlist successor, posing as Alfonso Carlos I; he demanded further declarations on part of the Alfonsists.
+Following unexpected death of Jaime III the agreement was questioned by his Carlist successor, Infante Alfonso Carlos; he demanded further declarations on part of the Alfonsists.
 As they failed to materialize, both branches stuck to their own principles and the deal was abandoned.
 In historiography there are doubts about details of the agreement, and some authors question its very existence.